devnull-cz/c-prog-lang/modules/basics.md

 - each program **must** have a `main()` function
 	- well, there are exceptions: see
 	  [freestanding environment](/modules/freestanding-environment.md) if
 	  interested.
-It it out of scope for this seminar though.
+It is out of scope for this seminar though.

 - string literals:
 #source printf.c